arpajj/Mask-Language-Modeling-for-NLI/README.md

 for the 3 labels.
 Then, paste them into the notebook [runner.ipynb](./analysis/runner.ipynb), so to run the section of "Important Tokens" for the test set (see report).

 #### B2 - Short & Long sequences:
-After making the dataloaders by using: `python make_dataloaders.py`, run the section "Short & Long Sequences" of the [runner.ipynb](./analysis/runner.ipynb) notebook.
+After making the dataloaders by using: `python make_dataloaders.py`, run the section "Short & Long Sequences" of the [runner.ipynb](./analysis/runner.ipynb) notebook (see report).